Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Background

-Underpinned by their complexity, machine learning (ML) models are now widely applied to solve supervised learning problems in many different fields and settings (\citealp{olsen24,chen23,dhal22,sarker21}) because supervised ML methods are capable of generating more precise predictions than standard statistical models (\citealp{chen22,lisboa23}).
+Underpinned by their complexity, ML models are now widely applied to solve supervised learning problems in many different fields and settings (\citealp{chen23,dhal22,olsen24,sarker21}) because supervised ML methods are capable of generating more precise predictions than standard statistical models (\citealp{chen22,lisboa23}).
 Yet, this may come at the expense of model interpretability (\citealp{rudin19}).
-Therefore, to account for this absence of interpretation (\citealp{olsen24}), the field of explainable interpretable machine learning has become an area of recent substantial research (\citealp{covert21,linardatos20,holzinger20,molnar20}).
+Therefore, to account for this absence of interpretation (\citealp{olsen24}), the field of IML has become an area of recent substantial research (\citealp{covert21,linardatos20,holzinger20,molnar20}).

-In tandem with this methodological progress, there has also been a recent growth the application of ML, broadly in the social sciences (\citealp{brand23,grimmer21}) and within the educational field, which is still limited, but continuously grows (e.g., \citealp{ersozlu24,hilbert21}). \cite{grimmer21} advocate for using an agnostic approach, using machine learning to make social science inferences where new research questions are generated, and concepts and hypothesis can be tested with new data, rather than assuming theory are robust before investigating what is emerging from available data. \cite{brand23} describe how to use ML methods related to causality, mostly interest in learning about heterogeneous treatment effects and to minimize biases in estimating population-level quantities of interest (also see the review of \citealp{athey19} for the economics and econometrics fields).
+In tandem with this methodological progress, there has also been a recent growth in the application of ML, broadly in the social sciences (\citealp{brand23,grimmer21}) and within the educational field which, although is still limited, it has been continuously growing (e.g., \citealp{elbasi25,ersozlu24,hilbert21}). \cite{grimmer21} advocate for using an agnostic approach, using ML to make social science inferences where new research questions are generated and concepts and hypothesis can be tested with new data, rather than assuming a theory before investigating what is emerging from available data. \cite{brand23} describe how to use ML methods related to causality, mostly in relationship to heterogeneous treatment effects and how to minimize biases when estimating population-level quantities of interest.\footnote{For a ML review for the economics and econometrics fields, see \cite{athey19}.}